-The CHNA process began with reviewing the 15 counties and 83 ZIP codes.
-HCI analyzed the ZIP codes based on the HCI inclusion criteria and Texas Health reviewed those data and ranks of the ZIP codes and the final prioritization list was created with 12 counties and 56 ZIP codes.
-Figure 3 illustrates how the 12 counties and 56 ZIP codes were identified.
+The CHNA process began with reviewing 15 counties and 83 ZIP codes.
+HCI analyzed the ZIP codes based on the HCI inclusion criteria and Texas Health reviewed the data, ranked the ZIP codes and a final prioritization list was created with 12 counties and 56 ZIP codes.
+Figure 3 illustrates how the 12 counties and 56 ZIP codes were identified